bigfix/developer.bigfix.com/site/reference/world.md

 # iss download folder : folder

 The Macintosh download folder.
-This inspector was previously labeled &amp;quot;download,&amp;quot; which now refers to a world object that performs dynamic downloading.
+This inspector was previously labeled "download," which now refers to a world object that performs dynamic downloading.

 # january : month